balabit/syslog-ng-incubator/modules/websocket/README.md

 Please go to libwebsockets [official website](https://libwebsockets.org/) to download v2.0-stable and install it.

+## Test helper scripts
+There is some scripts which can help you test the module easier.
+Please refer to [README](test/README.md)

 ## Configuration
 Here is an example of an destination example which act as a client
 ```